ds300/derivablejs/README.md

 (def lst (reaction (last @root)))

-(defn print-fst-lst []
-  (.log js/console @fst @lst))
+(run! (.log js/console @fst @lst))

-(run! (print-fst-lst))
 ; => h o
 (reset! root "bye")
 ; => b o
 ; => b e
 ```

-At no point was `root` a word which starts with 'b' and ends with 'o', and yet that was the impression given to the `print-fst-lst` function for a moment there.
+At no point did `root` contain a word which starts with 'b' and ends with 'o', and yet from reading the console output you would be forgiven for thinking otherwise.
 In FRP-speak this is called a 'glitch'.

 `reaction`s are also lazy, which is good!
 But not quite totally lazy.
 Example: